 - 2 garlic cloves, peeled and crushed

-- 50g puy lentils
+- 70 g puy lentils

-- 250ml red wine (merlot works well!)
+- 250 ml red wine (merlot works well!)

-- 300ml water
+- 300 ml water

-- 1 tsp vegetable stock powder
+- 1 teaspoon vegetable stock powder

 - leaves of 2 stalks fresh thyme

-- 400g puff, rough puff or flaky pastry - homemade or ready-rolled
+- 400 g puff, rough puff or flaky pastry - homemade or ready-rolled

-- a little milk or soya milk to glaze
+- a little dairy-free milk to glaze

 - Heat the oil in a large, lidded saucepan or casserole dish, and fry the onion and carrot for 3 minutes until starting to soften.

 - Bring to the boil, then reduce to a simmer, cover with a lid and cook for 30-35 minutes until the potatoes and lentils are cooked through.

 - Preheat the oven to 190°C / 375°F / Gas Mark 5.

 - Roll out the pastry to roughly the thickness of a £1 coin, then use a small-ish plate as a template to cut 4 circles of pastry roughly 20cm in diameter.
-Brush a little water around the edge of each circle, and divide the filling between the four pasties.
+If necessary, re-roll the offcuts and cut again until you have enough circles.